Skip to content

 Use a two-step approach to integrate the Memory Service with an Agent:

-1. Register memory tools with the Agent using llmagent.WithTools(memoryService.Tools())
+1. Register tools: Use llmagent.WithTools(memoryService.Tools()) to register memory tools with the Agent

-2. Set the memory service in the runner using runner.WithMemoryService(memoryService)
+2. Set service: Use runner.WithMemoryService(memoryService) to set the memory service in the Runner

 import (